christrewartha/platformer/README.md

 I think I'll implement some motion which has a bit more intertia/momentum, then look at splitting out the movement and scrolling logic.
 I don't think game objects should care what the camera is looking at.

-Nice to discover "Tiled" by following this tutorial!
+Nice to discover "Tiled" by following this tutorial - https://www.mapeditor.org/